 Ms. Wenger received her B.A. from the University of Georgia in 2006, where she studied abroad in Beijing and Shanghai, China.
 She earned her J.D. from the Florida State University College of Law in 2011.
 She is admitted to practice in Florida, the Florida State Courts, and the U.S. District Court for the Middle, Southern, and Northern Districts of Florida.

-Ms. Wenger is an active member of the Florida Guardian ad Litem Program, the Junior League of Jacksonville, and the Ronald McDonald House of Jacksonville, where she participates as a member of its fundraising arm, the Discovery Circle.
-She also is a member of the Jacksonville Bar Association’s Holiday Project Committee.
+Ms. Wenger is an active member of the Florida Guardian ad Litem Program and the Ronald McDonald House of Jacksonville.